How Long Can You Carry a Baby in a Carrier?

 Well, let us help put your mind at ease as we walk you through how long can I carry my baby in a carrier.

-Babywearing helps parents bond with their baby while getting things done hands-free.
+Babywearing is a big part of attachment parenting that helps to foster a parents bond with their baby, whist also freeing up your hands so you can get things done.
 You’ll feel close to your baby, and your baby loves the closeness as you head to the store or fold laundry, but you might wonder how long do you use a baby carrier for.

 Experts have not set an official time limit for wearing your baby in a carrier.
 However, parents need to understand the safety and developmental risks of using a carrier for long periods.
 It does come with some dangers, such as suffocation, positional asphyxiation, overheating, hip dysplasia, and more.